Flex+Max wins this comparison by the narrowest margin in our database — 6.9 to 6.8.

 Both are Recommended — does the one-point difference actually matter?

-Not much.
-A 6.9 and a 6.8 are functionally the same tier.
-The difference comes down to what you value: formula breadth (Flex+Max) or dosing precision (SmartFlex).
-Either product is a solid choice, and we’d trust both for a horse we cared about.
+Not for most horses.
+A 6.9 and a 6.8 sit in the same tier.
+The difference comes down to what you value: formula breadth (Flex+Max) or dosing precision on MSM (SmartFlex).
+Both products would serve a horse we cared about well.